timeplus-io/docs/docs/working-with-streams.md

 ## Delete a stream

 From the web console, you can delete the stream.
 This will permanently delete all data in the stream and delete the stream itself.
 Data cannot be recovered after deletion.

+## External Streams (New) {#external_stream}

+You can also create **external streams** in Timeplus to query data in the external systems without loading the data into Timeplus.
+The main benefit for doing so is to keep a single source of truth in the external systems (e.g. Kafka), without duplicating them.
+You can run streaming analytics with the external streams in the similar way as other streams, with some limitations.

+### supported external systems

+The supported external systems are:

+* Open source Apache Kafka or Redpanda, without authentication.
+* Confluent Cloud with SASL Plain authentication.

+The topics should contain messages in plain-text or JSON format.

+### create an external stream

+To create an external stream, go to the **STREAMS** page, then click the button on the right side and change it to **Create an external stream**.
+Set the stream name, Kafka broker(s) and topic name.
+Choose the right authentication method and click **Create**.

+### query external streams

+To query the data in the external systems, run the streaming SQL in the similar way for normal streams, e.g. `SELECT count(*) FROM my_external_stream` You can also create [views](view) or [materialized views](view#materialized-view) based on external streams.

+### limitations

+Limitations for the Kafka-based external streams:

+1. Authentication is either None or SASL Plain.
+SASL Scram 256 or 512 is not supported yet.
+2. Data format in JSON or TEXT format.
+AVRO or schema registry service is not supported yet.
+The entire message will be put in a `raw` string column.
+3. Unlike Kafka source, you cannot preview the data and choose an attribute as the event time column.
+Instead, the index time will be created as the event time by default.
+You can overwrite this in the query, such as `tumble(ext_stream,to_time(raw:order_time),1m)`
+4. Unlike normal streams, there is no historical store for the external streams.
+Hence you cannot run `table(my_ext_stream)`or `settings query_mode='table'` To access data even before you create the external stream, you can use `settings seek_to='earliest'` or `seek_to` a specific timestamp in the past.
+5. There is no retention policy for the external streams in Timeplus.
+You need to configure the retention policy on Kafka/Confluent/Redpanda.
+If the data is no longer available in the external systems, they cannot be searched in Timeplus either.